MystenLabs/sui/doc/src/learn/sui-compared.md

 ## Sui's limitations

-### Totality is harder to achieve using just Sui's default mdoe
+### Totality is harder to achieve using just Sui's default mode

 Sui's default model can make reads of the whole blockchains a bit harder to serve.
 Such exhaustive reads, though rare, are perfectly legitimate.
 They may include: